 The school will update and report to governors each Term.
 The governor with designated responsibility for Pupil Premium is Mrs Meston.

 I am not sure if my child could have Free School Meals- Where can I get more information from?

 Please speak in confidence to Mrs Stephenson or Mrs Beaumont in the School office.
-She will be happy to help any parent that would like to discuss this further.
+They will be happy to help any parent that would like to discuss this further.